vanderbiltrobotics/RoboticsIntelligenceWiki/mechanical/machining/bandsaw.md

 __How to Use__
 1. Turn on the blade.
 2. Slowly push the workpiece into the blade.
 Be mindful of fingers being in the path of the blade.
-~If necessary, use a piece of wood or other stock material to push the workpiece to avoid fingers being in the path of the blade.~
+-If necessary, use a piece of wood or other stock material to push the workpiece to avoid fingers being in the path of the blade.
 3. Turn off the blade.
 4. Clean off metal shaving and dust that may have been created during cut.